 Heavy machinery, long working hours, and rough sea and weather conditions create an opportunity for many different types of injury.
 Unfollowed safety regulations are often the cause of rig accidents, and human error is to blame in the majority of offshore rig mishaps.

-Even under the best circumstances, equipment failures are common in maritime work.
+Even under the good circumstances, equipment failures are common in maritime work.
 Moving parts can injure unprotected limbs and the head.
 Falling, burns, and electrocution from mechanical failure often cause injury.
 Being pinned under equipment or loads is another concern.

 Deck accidents can be caused by slippery conditions on stairs, catwalks, and ladders lead to serious fall injuries.
 Being struck by cables and moving loads or losing balance and falling through an open hatch can lead to serious head injury.
 An experienced maritime lawyer can help.